Riddles Wisely Expounded: "A Noble Riddle Wisely Expounded"

+A. L. Lloyd euphemistically describes this as a phrase of "physiological significance", explaining that the word "bent" means a horn, while "broom" most likely refers to the flowering shrub.
+This specific usage of "bent" is however not supported by e.g. Webster's Third New International Dictionary, although it can be an obsolete term for "something curved or crooked".
+Alternatively, "bent" can, like "broom", refer to a plant, specifically bentgrass (agrostis); the line has been conjectured to refer to making a bed of broom and bentgrass, or to their use as magical protections against evil.

+This version uses the same tune and refrain as a version of The Two Sisters (Child 10).

 In later versions, including this one, a knight puts a woman to test before he marries her (sometimes after seducing her); the woman knows the answers, and wins the marriage.
 In other versions, a devil disguised as a knight tries to carry the woman off.

 The riddles vary, but typical ones include: